dernerv/KidsBox/Readme.md

 # KidsBox - a music box for kids

+KidsBox is a simple music player for kids where they have all their favorit music and audio books in one place.

+### Features:
+* display to select album or audio book
+* HW buttons for VOLUME (+,-) and ALBUMS, BACK, PLAY and FORWARD
+* last postion is stored in the album
+* samba folder to add, delete or update albums/audio books (WLAN access needed)
+* software runs without hardware and can be tested and changed on desktop system

 ## BOM
 * Raspberry Pi Zero wh
 * Adafruit I2S 3W Class D Amplifier